wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 #### Monitor `Variables`
 - `CLIENT_SECRET`: Mandatory.
 Client's secret key for API authentication.
 This will be visible in clear text in the current version of this script.
 - `CLIENT_ID`: Mandatory.
 Client ID name for ClearPass API authentication.
 - `BUFFER_TIME`: Time buffer for token renewal.
 If a token is set to expire in less time than this variable, a new token will be retrieved and stored for future use.
-10 minutes (600 seconds) by default if not specified. **Must** be _less_ than token lifetime configured on the API client and greater than the monitor interval.
+10 minutes (600 seconds) by default if not specified. **Must** be _less_ than token lifetime configured on the API client and greater than the monitor `Interval`.
 Recommended minimum of 25 seconds to overcome replication delay.
-- `MON_INTERVAL`: Interval for monitoring in seconds. **Must** match the internal configured on the monitor itself; see `Monitor Interval` section.
+- `MON_INTERVAL`: Interval for monitoring in seconds. **Must** match the internal configured on the monitor itself; see `Monitor Interval and Timeout` section.
 5 seconds by default if not specified. **Must** be _less_ than the token lifetime and greater than 1.
 Not recommended to be less than 5.

 #### Monitor `Alias Service Port`
 If your pool uses a wildcard (0) port for its members, you must assign the `Alias Service Port` as `443`.
 To set this value, you will need to switch the `Configuration` view from `Basic` to `Advanced`.
 You might see a warning when trying to change the monitor which reads `Cannot modify the address type of monitor /Common/<monitor name>` or a warning trying to assign the monitor to the pool which says `The monitor /Common/<monitor name> has a wildcard destination service and cannot be associated with a node that has a zero service.`.